NicholasJohnson9149/Udacity-P3-Behavior-Cloning/README.md

 I used a simulator where you can steer a car around a track for data collection.
 If someone else wants to use thsi I will add the simulator ink on a website and link to Udacity's repo aswell.
 The simulator uses image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+Check out the [writesave a fliped imgp template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
 The write up is included as a markdown file for the istrutors to reveiw.

 This README file describes how to output the video in the "Details About Files In This Directory" section.